Code-Institute-Submissions/Milestone-Project-72/README.md

 3. Try to submit the form with an invalid email address and verify that a relevant error message appears.

 Test cases for Mobile view
-1. User shoould be able to see the address of the company and contact form placed one below the other.
+1. User should be able to see the address of the company and contact form placed one below the other.
 2. Try to submit the empty form and verify that an error message about the required fields (First Name, Last Name, Email) appears
 3. Try to submit the form with an invalid email address and verify that a relevant error message appears.